 Security

 The security of power grid communications is vital from a national security point of view.
+Security protocols and encryption need to be:

+Certified by international bodies

+Interoperable

+Widely deployed

-Security protocols and encryption need to be certified by international bodies.
-Security protocols need to be interoperable, widely deployed and with years of testing and deployment in the field of IEEE 802 link layer security is based on FIPS approved technologies and … (add some 802.1X: Jeffree).
-IEEE 802 link layer security has been widely deployed in enterprise environments where security of corporate data is of utmost importance.
-These protocols have been vetted by a large number of security professionals.
+Proven by years of testing and deployment in the field

+Security for the IEEE 802 link layer is based on FIPS approved technologies, which have been widely deployed in enterprise environments where security of corporate data is of utmost importance.
+IEEE 802 link layer security has been vetted by a large number of security professionals.

-Non-mains powered operations (for some devices)
+Non-mains powered operations

-There are many Smart Grid applications that require non-mains powered operation, for example, certain types of sensors may not have access to the mains power in a cost effective manner or need to operate during power outages.
+There are many Smart Grid applications (e.g. water meters, gas meters, remote monitoring sensors) that require non-mains powered operation.
+These types of devices may not have access to the mains power in a cost effective manner or they may need to operate during power outages.

 Many IEEE 802 standards have been developed with energy constrained devices in mind.
-This focus enables the implementation of networked devices that operate for years from small capacity primary cell batteries.
+This focus enables the implementation of networked devices that operate for years from small capacity batteries.
 Some IEEE 802 standards have been developed with the goal to work from energy harvesting as well.

 Coverage requirements